devmani-dhiman/devmani-dhiman/README.md

 - 💬 Ask me about Data science, Statistics and Algebra
 - 📫 How to reach me:
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am still thinking...
+- ⚡ Fun fact: I can teach you how to unlock fast calculations -->
--->